Yvette Fernandez

 Yvette Fernandez is a children's book author based in Manila, Philippines.

-She was the editorial director of Esquire Philippines and editor in chief of the now out-of-print Town&Country Philippines.
-Previously, she was a broadcast journalist with Bloomberg News in New York.
+She is the chief of editorial content at Robb Report Philippines.
+Previously, she was Chief Storyteller of the Gokongwei Group, the editorial director of Esquire Philippines and editor in chief of the now out-of-print Town&Country Philippines.
+She was a broadcast journalist with Bloomberg News in New York.
 She holds a master's degree in Journalism from the Columbia University Graduate School of Journalism in New York.

 Children's books

 Fernandez's first book, Haluhalo Espesyal, was illustrated by Jill Arwen Posadas and published by Adarna House in 2006.
 In 2012, then-Philippine President Benigno Aquino III read the book to fourth graders at the Teodora Alonzo Elementary School as part of A Day of Reading, in observance of National Reading Month.

 Aquino said he could relate to the main character, Jackie, because he was loved by his late parents and grandparents.
 "All of us need to be loved.
 We will achieve much if all of us will love and support each other," he said, according to a report in the Philippine Daily Inquirer.

 Three years later, Haluhalo Espesyal was one of the grand prize winners in the inaugural Samsung KidsTime Authors' Award (SKTAA), the first print-to-digital book awards in Southeast Asia.
 The results were announced during an awards ceremony at the Asian Festival of Children’s Content (AFCC) organized by the National Book Development Council of Singapore (NBDCS).

 During the COVID-19 pandemic in 2021,Haluhalo Espesyal was used to train storytellers at 52 so-called "Book Nooks" in remote areas across the Philippines so indigenous people could have access to books.

 The Embassy of the Philippines in Canada also gave away copies of the book to Canadian children of Filipino descent through its ABAKADA Atbp. book program in 2021, as the embassy was unable to conduct its regular summer programs due to the pandemic.

 In 2012, Fernandez wrote Big John, illustrated by Abi Goy, the first book in the imprint Dream Big Books by Summit Books, a division of Summit Media.
 It tells the rags-to-riches life story of billionaire John Gokongwei Jr.